top of page

 As an artist I reject the concept of the artist's obligation to maintain a single and cohesive style.
 Creativity involves experimentation and innovation.
 I believe that as life evolves so too does one's artistic interpretation.
 Different subjects, different environments, and different times, will elicit a different reaction.
 It is vital to allow creative inspiration to flourish fully, and for me this involves the freedom to paint in a style that suits the subject, time or mood.
 I consider my general style to be that of an abstract realist.
 My work is often painterly and bold.
 I use a variety of mediums but predominantly oil paints, acrylics, gold and silver leaf.
 My big cat paintings often include diamond dust, which symbolises the precious rarity of these beautiful and endangered species.

-My work can be found in private collections in the UK, France, Italy, Greece and Germany.
+My work can be found in private collections in the UK, the US, France, Italy, Greece, and Germany.
 Some of my paintings are also available through Saatchi Art online.
 If you would like to commission an artwork or, to arrange an exhibition, please do get in touch.

 Diana Fosbery